-- · Retention of all, or some, of the natural floodplain; - Opportunities to undertake works to restore natural in-river processes and habitats; - Potential opportunities for amenity, including better views, riverside walks and public open spaces; - Maintenance of the connectivity between the river and its floodplain, encouraging the development of a full range of riparian and floodplain habitats; - Natural attenuation of flows in the immediate floodplain will help ensure no increase in flood risk downstream; - · Allows access to the river for maintenance works; - Helping to achieve "Good" Ecological Status for river waterbodies under the EU Water Framework Directive (WFD); and - Retention of clearly demarcated areas where development is not appropriate on flood risk grounds, and in accordance with the Planning System and Flood Risk Management.
+- Retention of all, or some, of the natural floodplain; - Potential opportunities for amenity, including riverside walks and public open spaces; - Maintenance of the connectivity between the river and its floodplain, encouraging the development of a full range of habitats; - Natural attenuation of flows will help ensure no increase in flood risk downstream; - Allows access to the river for maintenance works; - Retention of clearly demarcated areas where development is not appropriate on flood risk grounds, and in accordance with the Planning System and Flood Risk Management.

-The width of this corridor should be determined through undertaking of a river restoration strategy, but can also be indicated by the available land, and topographical constraints, such as raised land and flood defences.
-It would ideally span the full width of the floodplain (i.e. all of Flood Zone A).
+The width of this corridor should be determined by the available land, and topographically constraints, such as raised land and flood defences, but would ideally span the fully width of the floodplain (i.e. all of Flood Zone A).